ayjchen/3dsmc-ar-voxel-carving/README.md

 ### Part 1: Foreground Segmentation (Preprocessing)
 Using meta's Segment Anything Model 2 (SAM2), masks were created for each raw input image file.
-The Github repo can be found here: https://github.com/facebookresearch/sam2.git
+The Github repo can be found here: https://github.com/facebookresearch/sam2.git sampreprocessing.py file was taken from the above repo and added a loop to run through a directory of images.

 *Note*: This step does not need to be conducted explicitly again for the demonstration project, as the masks are pre-saved and can be found at the `data_no_aruco/` directory.